Foreclosures are complicated. If you want to fight one successfully, you should consider hiring, or at least consulting with, an attorney.

-Communicate with you.
+- Communicate with you.
 A big part of your attorney's job is to inform you about what happens before, during, and after the foreclosure.
 The attorney should tell you what kind of issues might arise, how they'll be handled, and when specific events will occur.

-Meet all legal deadlines.
+- Meet all legal deadlines.
 Again, deadlines must be met when it comes to foreclosure.
 In a judicial foreclosure, you get a limited amount of time, typically 20 or 30 days, to respond to a foreclosure complaint.
 You should expect your attorney to file the necessary paperwork before any applicable deadlines pass and be familiar with all of the local court rules and procedures in your area.

-Be upfront about how much the representation will cost you.
+- Be upfront about how much the representation will cost you.
 When you hire a foreclosure attorney, you'll sign a retainer agreement, which is a fee agreement between you and the attorney.
 The contract should cover what services the attorney will provide and how you'll pay for those services.

-Act ethically when representing you.
+- Act ethically when representing you.
 All states have rules of professional conduct that set ethical standards for attorneys.
 Generally, these rules require lawyers to, among other things, keep whatever the client says confidential, act within the limits of the law when representing clients, and put their clients' interests ahead of their own.
 You should expect your attorney to act ethically and in accordance with the rules of professional conduct when representing you in a foreclosure.

 Firing Your Foreclosure Attorney

-your attorney won't update you about your case
+- your attorney won't update you about your case

-your attorney acts unethically, or
+- your attorney acts unethically, or

-your attorney fails to show up in court or misses important deadlines.
+- your attorney fails to show up in court or misses important deadlines.

 Remember, even if you fire the lawyer, you'll still have to pay for any services already performed.

-If you think you want to fight a foreclosure, consider talking to a lawyer.
+If you think you want to fight a foreclosure, consider talking to an attorney.
 If you can't afford to hire a lawyer to represent you throughout the entire process, consider at least scheduling a consultation with one.